Puppies, Kittens and Hamsters–Oh My! Important Information for Therapists Regarding Writing Emotional Support Animal Letters (ESA)

 ESA laws are evolving and changing, and may vary from state to state.
 For example, as of January 1, 2022, California has a new law that governs therapists who are writing ESA letters for clients.
 As of 1/1/2022, a therapist licensed in the state of California who decides to write an ESA letter for a client is required to:

-Though not stipulated, it would be in the therapist’s best interest to provide this notice in writing with a client signature/date.
+Though not stipulated, it would be in the therapist’s best interest to provide this notice in writing with a client signature/date, and this be with a current client, and they therapist is operating within their scope of expertise.

-As you are learning, no matter how much any of us love animals, it is in the clinician’s best interest to fall back on best practices, to understand the legal requirements and ramifications in your state, and carefully and clinically consider if fulfilling an ESA letter request is within your scope of practice when considering a client’s request for an ESA letter.
+As you are learning, no matter how much we may love animals, it is in the clinician’s best interest to fall back on best practices, to understand the legal requirements and ramifications in your state, and carefully and clinically consider if fulfilling an ESA letter request is within your scope of practice and expertise when considering a client’s request for an ESA letter.
 We work hard for our licenses, and as much as we care about our client’s emotional well being, and love animals, we are required to follow the law.

-In these particular situations, saying no to a client is not always easy.
+In these particular situations, saying no to a client (or former client) is not easy.
 As shared, I love animals and want my clients to have the support and love of their precious pets.
 However, as mental health practitioners, we must follow and adhere to our licensing guidelines and legal and ethical requirements.

 I hope this information has helped round out your thinking regarding ESA letters.
 Feel free to comment or introduce yourself in the section below.